tripleee/SmokeDetector-wiki/Autoflagging.md

 In our current preliminary testing, the threshold that was set for posts to be flagged automatically is at a weight of 280.
 In our database of over 50,000 records, this score threshold has a predictive accuracy of 99.98% (meaning of all posts hitting 280 score caught by Smokey, 99.98% were true positives).

+As with any other projection, you need to understand that past performance is no guarantee for the future.

 The flagging is done by Metasmoke (the back end component) using the credentials of users who have signed up to allow the system to cast flags on their behalf.

 # Opting In